OsamaCodes62/ML_Fruit_recognition/readme.md

 ---

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.

----

 ## Contributions
 Contributions are welcome!
 Feel free to fork this repository, create an issue, or submit a pull request.

----

-If you'd like to include specific content for `requirements.txt` or further tweaks, let me know!